 - Download a Quicksilver project from github: https://github.com/episerver/Quicksilver.
 You can place the files anywhere in your file system.

 - Give the user who will be building the project full control permissions over the Quicksilver files.
+This is important as otherwise you will get "Access Denied" errors in step 15.

 - In Visual Studio > Nuget package manager settings, add the following to the package sources: